Tracy Chapman discography

-The article presents the discography of American folk music singer-songwriter Tracy Chapman.
-She has released eight studio albums, two greatest hits albums, and 22 singles on Elektra Records.
-She has four Platinum albums, two of which are multi-platinum, and two Gold albums.
-Her smash hits "Fast Car" and "Give Me One Reason" both hit the Top 10 on the Billboard Hot 100 charts, peaking at No. 6 and No. 3, respectively.
-Both singles hit No. 1 in Canada.
+The discography of Tracy Chapman, an American singer-songwriter, consists of eight studio albums, two compilation albums, and 22 singles on Elektra Records.
+In the United States, Chapman has four Platinum albums, two of which are multi-platinum, and two Gold albums.
+All of her studio albums have charted on the U.S. Billboard 200, with five charting in the Top 40, and three in the Top 10.
+Five of Chapman's singles have charted on both the Billboard Hot 100 and Billboard Adult Contemporary chart, with "Fast Car" and "Give Me One Reason" reaching the Top 10 on both charts.
+The latter was also certified Gold by the Recording Industry Association of America (RIAA).
+Both singles also hit No. 1 in Canada.